Airfield Defence Guards: Iraq

 As part of Operation Catalyst, ADGs provided force protection to the RAAF air traffic control detachment at Baghdad International Airport, during 2003–04.
 Thirteen ADGs from 2AFDS deployed to Baghdad with Security Detachment (SECDET) 13, the Australian combat team providing security for the Australian Embassy and close protection for officials.
 The ADGs were integrated within the infantry component of SECDET 13, drawn from the 7th Battalion, Royal Australian Regiment (7RAR).
 The Commanding Officer 7RAR, Lieutenant Colonel Shane Gabriel, commenced his military career as an RAAF GRDEFO, serving with 2AFDS and as Base Ground Defence Officer, RAAF Base Tindal; he had also served with the RAF Regiment.

 Afghanistan

 Tarin Kowt

-A squadron minus contingent of members from both no. 1 and 2 Airfield Defence Squadrons took responsibility of the ground defence for Multinational base Tarin Kowt from October 2012, consisting of rotation 1&2 Australian Security Force.
-Their role consisted of providing force protection, ground defence patrols in the close defence area and providing security for entry control.
+A squadron minus contingent of members from both no. 1 and 2 Airfield Defence Squadrons' took responsibility for the ground defence, in and around Multinational base Tarin Kowt (MNB-TK) from October 2012.
+The combined effort consisted of 2 rotations (SECFOR 1 & SECFOR 2), as part of the wider Australian Task Force 1 (AFT 1).
+The role of SECFOR 1 & 2 included: providing force protection within MNB-TK, conducting dis-mounted and mounted ground defence patrols within the surrounding areas of MNB-TK, providing a Quick Reaction Force (QRF) for hostile ground & in-direct fire attacks and providing security for entry control points.

-Additionally, they were responsible for counterattack, counter penetration during instances of base attack or receiving indirect fire, as part of their quick reaction force (QRF) responsibilities.
-The second rotation continued until the base was downscaled and eventually handed over to the Afghan National Army (ANA) in late 2014.
+The second rotation (SECFOR2) continued operations until international efforts were downscaled and allied forces commenced exfiltration in early 2014.
+Responsibility for MNB-TK was eventually handed over to the Afghan National Army (ANA) in late 2014.